-WNEW.
-New York - Descriptive folder of Stan Shaw's Milkman's Matinee all night show which is offered to tap the vast listening audience of night workers on defense projects.
+York - Descriptive WNEW.
+New folder of Stan Shaw's Milkman's Matince all night show which is offered to tap the vast listening audience of night workers on defense projects.

 WDRC.
-Hartford-Eight brochure titled "Connect in Connecticut" citing the advantages of using the station as an advertising medium to reach the Connecticut market.
+Hartford-Eight brochure tithe dvantages of using the station as an advertising medium to reach the Connecticut market.

 WOWO-WGL, Fort Wayne, Ind.-Folder titled.
 "Letters to a Lady." citing the mail response to Jane Weston, station home economics specialist.

-WOR, New York-Seven page book with two color cover summarizing its joke show, Can You Top This, and lauding its audience appeal.
+WOR.
+New York-Seven page book with two color cover summarizing its joke show, Can You Top This, and lauding its audience appeal.

-WFBL.
-Syracuse-24-page booklet containing photos of all participants in early morning show.
+WFBL, Syracuse-24-page booklet containing photos of all participants in early morning show.